Protecting Your Home with Title Insurance

-In the market for a new mortgage?
-We'll be glad to talk about our mortgage offerings!
-Give us a call at 305-967-7200.
-Ready to get started?
-Apply Here.
+Looking for mortgage advice?
+We'd be thrilled to discuss our many mortgage solutions!
+Give us a call today at 305-967-7200.
+Ready to begin?
+Apply Online Now.

-Purchasing a home is likely the single largest investment you will ever make.
-So before you close, you need to know that nobody else has a claim to the property.
+Purchasing a home is likely the biggest investment you will make in your lifetime.
+Before you close, you'll want to know that no other individual or entity has a right, claim or lien to the property.

 You pay the title insurance company a single premium which includes the cost of verifying clear title and covers you in case some fault is later discovered in the title.

-The title insurance company searches the title history of the property.
-The title company can almost always identify any title problems and clear up these problems before you close on the property.
+The title insurance company performs an extensive search on the title history of the property.
+The title company can usually find any title problems and clear up these problems before you close on the property.

 Real Estate law is extraordinarily complicated.
 Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
-Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
-Typically your title insurance will protect you in the following cases:
+Your owner's policy will describe the property and outline the limitations on your ownership.
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 - Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-In this case, the title company will defend your title and will cost you nothing.
+If this happens, the title insurance company will defend your title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
-Any number of other complex problems define "Defective title" or "Clouded Title."
-The title insurance policy will protect you from these errors if the title company doesn't discover them.
+Many other complicated problems define "Defective title."
+The title insurance company will discover these problems, or should they miss them, protect you from financial loss - up to the amount of the policy.

 At U.S.A.
 Lending, Inc., we answer questions about this process every day.
 Give us a call at 305-967-7200.